johnpolacek/superscrollorama/README.md

 Check out the [Project Page](http://johnpolacek.github.com/superscrollorama) for more information.

-## IMPORTANT:
+## IMPORTANT INFORMATION:
-### Superscrollorama as been superceeded by ScrollMagic
+### Superscrollorama as been replaced by ScrollMagic
 Check out ScrollMagic [here](http://janpaepke.github.io/ScrollMagic/) or visit it on GitHub: http://janpaepke.github.io/ScrollMagic
 There will be __no future versions__ of Superscrollorama and support will also focus on ScrollMagic.
 So if you're starting a new project we strongly recommend to use ScrollMagic instead.